 Where is the child that once played among my summer flowers?
 He darts and runs away as I idly dream of yesterday, at once elusive yet so near.
 Oh, I’m sure he’s here.
 I’m sure I saw him just a minute ago.
 Or was it just a touch of summer madness that made me think I’d greeted him?

 Oh, where is that child of summer gladness?
 His laughter slides down summer rainbows and captures me with unbound glee.
 His summer brownness runs barefoot on my heart.
-With sun-bleached hair, he smiles at me from photos from summers past, and I remember love.
+With sun-bleached hair, he smiles at me from photos from summers past, and as long as I LIVE you will be loved.

 Use the chapter locator to find out information about chapters in your area.
 Locate a Chapter by selecting your state and zip code.